-The Public Health team is led by Tim Patterson, the Joint Director of Public Health for Scottish Borders Council and NHS Borders.
+The Public Health team is led by Tim Patterson, the Joint Director of Public Health for ourselves and NHS Borders.

 What we can do for you?

-- We run programs to help children and families stay at a healthy weight
+- run programs to help children and families stay at a healthy weight

-- We offer stop smoking clinics to help people quit smoking
+- offer stop smoking clinics to help people quit smoking

-- We provide "Keep Well" health checks and support to help people change their lifestyle and reduce their risk of ill health.
+- provide "Keep Well" health checks and support to help people change their lifestyle and reduce their risk of ill health

-- We investigate outbreaks of food borne infection as well as other kinds of infection to prevent them happening again or getting worse.
+- investigate outbreaks of food borne infection as well as other kinds of infection to prevent them happening again or getting worse

-- We provide general advice on communicable diseases and infection control in various community settings.
+- provide general advice on communicable diseases and infection control in various community settings

-- We invite you to take part in various national immunisation and screening programmes.
+- invite you to take part in various national immunisation and screening programmes

-- We contribute to ensuring that you have effective, accessible healthcare services.
+- contribute to ensuring that you have effective, accessible healthcare services

-- Provides information about drug and alcohol use in the Scottish Borders, and advice on where and how to get help for those with drug and alcohol problems.
+- provide information about drug and alcohol use in the Scottish Borders, and advice on where and how to get help for those with drug and alcohol problems